architectos-labs/architectos/docs/ARCHITECTURE.md

 Detect dependency cycles.

 Example:
-Service A
-|
-v
-Service B
-|
-v
-Service A
+Service A -> Service B -> Service A

 ---